Quiet in the morning, airfield attacks in the south and south-east later in the day.

 Enemy Action by Day

-Later in the day, Flight Lieutenant Harry Raymond Hamilton, a Canadian serving with No. 85 Squadron, was killed when his Hurricane was shot down near Rye at 18:15.
-At 19:00, Pilot Officer Richard Hillary of No. 603 Squadron was shot down by a Bf 109 and crash-landed at Lympne, escaping injury.
-Hillary would recover from later wounds to write The Last Enemy, one of the war’s most celebrated memoirs, before dying in a later flying accident.
+However, the RAF suffered further losses.
+Flight Lieutenant Harry Raymond Hamilton, a Canadian serving with No. 85 Squadron, was killed when his Hurricane (V6623) was shot down near Rye at 18:15 hours.
+Later, at 19:00 hours, Pilot Officer Richard Hillary of No. 603 Squadron was downed by a Bf 109.
+He crash-landed his Spitfire (L1021) at Lympne and survived without serious injury.

 Enemy Action by Night